MicrosoftDocs/windows-dev-docs/windows-apps-src/xaml-platform/using-the-xaml-hosting-api.md

     To do this, you'll need to follow these steps:

     1. Create a **DesktopWindowXamlSource** object and cast it to the **IDesktopWindowXamlSourceNative** COM interface.
 This interface is declared in the ```windows.ui.xaml.hosting.desktopwindowxamlsource.h``` header file in the Windows SDK.
-In a C/C++ Win32 project, you can reference this header file directly.
+In a C++ Win32 project, you can reference this header file directly.
 In a WPF or Windows Forms project, you'll need to declare this interface in your application code using the [**ComImport**](https://docs.microsoft.com/dotnet/api/system.runtime.interopservices.comimportattribute) attribute.
 Make sure your interface declaration exactly matches the interface declaration in ```windows.ui.xaml.hosting.desktopwindowxamlsource.h```.

     2. Call the **AttachToWindow** method of the **IDesktopWindowXamlSourceNative** interface, and pass in the window handle of the parent UI element in your application.